adeo/mozaic-design-system/README.md

 Lerna help us to manage the distribution and the versionning of multiple packages into the same repository.
 It also create symlink between the individual packages nodes_modules so they can be used in one another as npm dependencies.

 When releasing the design system, lerna will automaticaly generate changelogs for the global/parent repo, as well as for the individual packages and select a version number based on the commit syntax.
-It's why it is very important that you follow the [contributing guidelines](https://github.com/adeo/design-system--styleguide/blob/master/CONTRIBUTING.md).
+It's why it is very important that you follow the [contributing guidelines](https://github.com/adeo/mozaic-design-system/blob/master/CONTRIBUTING.md).

 please [read the docs](https://github.com/lerna/lerna/) to learn more about it.

 ### Clone the repo and start the development environement

 clone the repo :
-`git clone git@github.com:adeo/design-system--styleguide.git`
+`git clone git@github.com:adeo/mozaic-design-system.git`

 move to the repo :
-`cd design-system--styleguide`
+`cd mozaic-design-system`

 install dependencies and create symlink between packages :
 `yarn lerna`